-Name Positions Presently Held Director Since (1) Principal Occupation for Previous Five Years of Common Shares Beneficially Owned or Over Which Control or Direction, Directly or Indirectly, is Exercised Doug Bailey Calgary, Alberta Director, President and Chief Executive Officer February 3, 2017 President and Chief Executive Officer of the Corporation since January 2017.
+Name Positions Presently Held Director Since (1) Principal Occupation for Previous Five Years Number and Percentage of Common Shares Beneficially Owned or Over Which Control or Direction, Directly or Indirectly, is Exercised Doug Bailey Calgary, Alberta Director, President and Chief Executive Officer February 3, 2017 President and Chief Executive Officer of the Corporation since January 2017.
 President and Chief Executive Officer of Razor Private from November 2016 to January 2017.
 Prior thereto, he was the President and Chief Executive Officer of Striker Exploration Corp. ("Striker") from June 2014 to June 2016 and the Chief Financial Officer of Hyperion Exploration Corp. from July 2010 to December 2013.
-1,452,261 (6.58%) Frank Muller Calgary, Alberta Director, Senior Vice President and Chief Operating Officer February 3, 2017 Senior Vice President and Chief Operating Officer of the Corporation since January 2017.
+1,477,261 (6.34%) Frank Muller Calgary, Alberta Director, Senior Vice President and Chief Operating Officer February 3, 2017 Senior Vice President and Chief Operating Officer of the Corporation since January 2017.
 Vice President and Chief Operating Officer of Razor Private from November 2016 to January 2017.
 Prior thereto, he was Vice President Exploration and Chief Operating Officer of Striker from June 2014 to June 2016, geological consultant for various oil and gas companies from November 2012 to April 2014 and co-founder and Senior Vice President of WestFire Energy Ltd. from 2007 to October 2012.
-1,974,097 (2) (9.37%) Shahin Mottahed (3)(4)(5)(6) Calgary, Alberta Director February 3, 2017 Chief Executive Officer and Managing Partner of Black Spruce Merchant Capital since April 2012.
-509,658 (8) (2.42%)

-Name Positions Presently Held Director Since (1) Principal Occupation for Previous Five Years of Common Shares Beneficially Owned or Over Which Control or Direction, Directly or Indirectly, is Exercised Sean Phelan (3)(4)(5) Calgary, Alberta Director October 15, 2020 Independent Businessman since May 2020.
-Prior thereto, co-founder and Vice President, Finance of Matrix Drilling Fluids from May 2004 to April 2020.
-1,500 (0.01%)
+1,999,097 (2) (8.57%) Shahin Mottahed (3)(4)(5)(6) Calgary, Albert a Director February 3, 2017 Chief Executive Officer and Managing Partner of Black Spruce Merchant Capital since April 2012.
+509,658 (8) (2.19%) Sean Phelan (3)(4)(5) Calgary, Alberta Director October 15, 2020 Vice President, Finance of Alberta Environmental Rubber Products since March 2021.
+Prior thereto, co- founder and Vice President, Finance of Matrix Drilling Fluids from May 2004 to April 2020.
+21,500 (0.09%)